 The regulatory approval processes of the FDA and comparable foreign authorities are lengthy, time consuming, and inherently unpredictable.
-If we are ultimately unable to obtain regulatory approval for our product candidates, our business will be substantially harmed.
+Even if we achieve positive results in our pre-clinical and clinical studies, if we are ultimately unable to obtain timely regulatory approval for our product candidates, our business will be substantially harmed.